siddhi-io/www/README.md

-# Siddhi website and documentation
+# Siddhi website and documentation - A cloud native stream processor

-This repo contains the source for siddhi.io website and documentation.
+This repository contains the source for siddhi.io website and documentation.

 The running Siddhi website can be accessed from [https://siddhi.io/](https://siddhi.io/).